 Mostly, building this a web/blog site on my iPad and arranging my content on my site has been easy (and lots to learn) and fun.
 WordPress are very helpful.

 P.s My mum saw the black and white version, she liked it, but thought a bit of colour would be nice.
-Hmmm, thanks mum :)….kinda agreed with her, (always print them out to check how they look) and added a bit; and so to the right is the first version.
+Hmmm, thanks mum :)….kinda agreed with her, (always print them out to check how they look) and so I added a bit.
+The one on the right is the first version.
 I went back through some of the steps to create the colour one above (hmm, perhaps needs colour under the basket..I think I get far too particular, sometimes!)

 Thankfully, I could easily, slip the colour one into “Book Creator” under most of the words.
 Phew!….